 Conventional approach: Shape interpolation on geometric level.

-Innovative approach: Shape interpolation on geometric and topologic level.
+Innovative approach: Shape interpolation on geometric and topologic level, possibly data-driven.

 Apps: Video games, movies, education, etc.